• Skip to primary navigation

 All the ingredients needed for this recipe with text overlay labels.

 • Spring greens - You can find these in the supermarket near the cabbage and spinach.
 They are usually in a bunch, or shredded in a bag.
-We like to shred it ourself at home.
+We like to shred it ourself at home, to remove the large stalks.
 To make the most of the nutrients in spring greens, try to refrigerate them and eat as close to purchase as possible.

 • Butter - This is what the greens are sautéed in.
 You could cook them in olive oil if you prefer.

 • Garlic - This is where all the flavours comes from in the greens.
-There are 4 garlic cloves in this, so it is fairly garlic heavy, but we like it like that.
+There are 4 garlic cloves in this, so the garlic taste is fairly heavy, but we like it like that.
 You could always reduce the amount of garlic if you aren't a huge fan.
 Make this side dish even easier by using garlic paste or frozen garlic.

 • Pine nuts - These aren't essential, as they are just sprinkled on top before serving.
 But we found they finished off the dish perfectly and added a nice crunch.